nicu-chiciuc/nicusor-dev/content/blog/strong-redux/index.md

 ### The sample project

-The article is bassed on an internal article publishing inside the company I currently work for.
+The article is based on an internal article published inside the company I currently work for.
 To make the code more palatable, I've created a
 [very small project which uses Redux](https://github.com/nicu-chiciuc/redux-with-connect).
 The logic of the project might seem a little ridiculous since it was not the aim of project (and also because it seems that I'm quite bad at creating random projects).